 Following its creation the Sudbury Court Running Club took its name from the Sudbury Court Sports Club where the group had moved to earlier in 1999.
 The club developed, achieving and maintaining a membership of around 30 members, it became and is currently affiliated to the South of England Athletics Associationgoverned by the British Athletic Federation (BAF).

 In June 2004 the Sudbury Court Sports Club ceased to exist, as a result the Sudbury Court Running Club took up temporary residence with Wembley Cricket while an alternative base could be found.
-In September 2004 the club moved to its present home at Wembley and Sudbury Tennis and Squash Club.
-This club has a long history having been formed in 1901 as a tennis club, the squash section was formed in 1965, both sports support teams in leagues.
+In September 2004 the club moved to a new home at Wembley and Sudbury Tennis and Squash Club.
+More recently we have moved to Wembley Cricket Club, between Vale Farm and Sudbury Avenue.

 What we do